tifye/react-aseprite/readme.md

 Currently in proof of concept phase.
 Exploring the react reconciler, rendering cycles, and communication with lua/Aseprite.

-I will have two goals for this:
+I will have three goals for this:

 1. Create a simple counter just like every other web starter xd
 ![image](https://github.com/tifye/react-aseprite/assets/9316788/17268eb5-21f0-4ef6-949c-46601d42f478)

-3. Create a pixelated version of an image using the Swatch element
+2. Create a pixelated version of an image using the Swatch element
+3. Recreate my palette organizer script using this